MoonGrt/Riscv-SoC-Software/README.md

 The video processing module is used to perform a variety of image processing operations on the input video stream data, specifically including cropping, filtering, scaling, colour space conversion, edge detection, binarization and filling, etc. The VP module can dynamically enable or disable these processing functions according to the configuration of the control registers, so as to support diversified video application scenarios.

 The VP module receives data from the VI module, processes the data sequentially through multiple function modules, and finally outputs the processed data stream.
-The following are the main data flow processes within the √P module and the processing steps of the functional modules, all VP Control Register:
+The following are the main data flow processes within the VP module and the processing steps of the functional modules, all VP Control Register:

 1. Input and Signal Conversion
 The input video data is accessed to the VP module in 16-bit RGB565 format.
 The data is first converted to 24-bit RGB format after entering the VP module to meet the processing requirements of subsequent modules.
 There are video valid signals (de) and vertical sync signals (vs) in the module to ensure the timing and validity of data processing.